d-dorazio/rust101/README.md

 ![cratesio](./assets/cratesio.png)

-Note: rust ecosystem is not that big and doesn't contain everything, but it has some really well designed libraries imho.
+Note: Rust ecosystem is not that big and doesn't contain everything, but it has some really well designed libraries imho.

 ---